StuvaScript/project-starter/README.md

 main.js
 ```

+After creating the 'ignore' files, its safe to reformat all the files by pasting this code in the terminal `npx prettier --write .`.<br>

 Need to write the shit about pushing a subfolder so you can see your project live on Github.<br>
 Type `npx webpack --watch` in the terminal for automatic changes on save.<br>